- Don't get over-concentrated in your employer's stock. Find ways to diversify.

-|Mistake #1:||Allowing in-the-money stock options to expire|
+Mistake #1: Allowing in-the-money stock options to expire

-A stock option is considered “in the money” when it is trading above the original strike price.
-Say, hypothetically, you have the option to buy 1,000 shares of your employer’s stock at $25 a share.
+A stock option is considered "in the money" when the underyling stock is trading above the original strike price.
+Say, hypothetically, you have the option to buy 1,000 shares of your employer's stock at $25 a share.
 If the stock is currently trading at $50 a share, your options would be $25 a share in the money.
-If you exercised them and immediately sold the shares at $50, you’d enjoy a pretax profit of $25,000.
+If you exercised them and immediately sold the shares at $50, you'd enjoy a pretax profit of $25,000.

-You may be tempted to delay exercise as long as possible in the hope that the company’s stock price continues to go up.
+You may be tempted to delay exercising your stock options as long as possible in the hope that the company's stock price continues to go up.
 Delaying will allow you to postpone any tax impact of the exchange, and could increase the gains you realize if you exercise and then sell the shares.
 But stock option grants are a use-it-or-lose it proposition, which means you must exercise your options before the end of the expiration period.
-If you don’t act in time, you forfeit your opportunity to exercise the option and buy the stock at the strike price.
+If you don't act in time, you forfeit your opportunity to exercise the option and buy the stock at the strike price.
 When this happens, you could end up leaving money on the table, with no recourse.

 In some cases, in-the-money options expire worthless because employees simply forget about the deadline.
 In other cases, employees may plan to exercise on the last possible day, but may get distracted and therefore fail to take necessary action.

 "Ask yourself how much extra value you may get by waiting until the last second to exercise your award, and determine if that's worth the risk of letting the award expire worthless," says Scott Senseney, senior vice president, Fidelity Stock Plan Services.

 Consider these factors when choosing the right time to exercise your stock options: